kozo2/cyautoworkshop/vignettes/tmp.md

 # Main workshop (more practical)

-## Example Use Cases
+## Example Use Case 1

-1. **Omics data** - I have a ----------- fill in the blank (microarray, RNASeq, Proteomics, ATACseq, MicroRNA, GWAS …) dataset.
+**Omics data** - I have a ----------- fill in the blank (microarray, RNASeq, Proteomics, ATACseq, MicroRNA, GWAS …) dataset.
 I have normalized and scored my data.
 How do I overlay my data on existing interaction data?
-2. **Coexpression data** - I have a dataset that represents relationships.
-How do I represent it as a network.
-3. **Omics data** - I have a -----------fill in the blank (microarray, RNASeq, Proteomics, ATACseq, MicroRNA, GWAS …) dataset.
-I have normalized and scored my data.
-I have run my data through a functional enrichment tool and now have a set of enriched terms associated with my dataset.
-How do I represent my functional enrichments as a network?

-## Example Data Set
+## The example data set

 We downloaded gene expression data from the Ovarian Serous Cystadenocarcinoma project of The Cancer Genome Atlas (TCGA)(International Genome et al.), http://cancergenome.nih.gov via the Genomic Data Commons (GDC) portal(Grossman et al.) on 2017-06-14 using [TCGABiolinks Bioconductor package(Colaprico et al.)](http://bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html).